DOI-ONRR/doi-extractives-data/src/markdown/downloads/federal-production.md

 <custom-link to="/downloads/" className="breadcrumb link-charlie">Downloads</custom-link> /
 # Production by Year

 > This dataset contains information on natural resource production volumes on Native American lands and federal lands and waters.
+We only provide production volumes for Native American lands by fiscal year.

 <p class="downloads-download_links-intro">Download calendar year data (2003-2018):
   <ul class="downloads-download_links list-unstyled">